Jim Dickson (politician): Lambeth council

 Dickson was first elected as a Councillor for Herne Hill in the 1990 Lambeth London Borough Council election, and he became the Leader of Lambeth Council in 1994.

 Dickson has held various cabinet positions on the Lambeth Borough Council (such as Voluntary and Community Sectors, Finance and Health and Social Care).
 He was leading Lambeth's Labour Group when it was praised as being "more New Labour than New Labour" by former Prime Minister Sir Tony Blair.
 He is a member of Progressive Britain.

 In 2016 Dickson faced public ire during protests against the council's cuts to libraries, as well as their plans to turn Carnegie Library into a gym.
 The library was occupied for nine days by protestors after it was closed in March 2016, after which they voluntarily left the building and the occupation ended with a protest march to Brixton Library.
+It is worth noting that both of these libraries were never closed, with Carnegie Library getting a new café.

+In April 2021, the local press raised concerns about a conflict of interest involving Dickson and Lambeth Council's award of a contract for an HIV prevention media campaign to Four Communications, where Dickson was a Director.

-During his tenure in Lambeth Council, they introduced various schemes that aimed to tackle the area’s poor health and heightened levels of inequality.
+During his tenure in Lambeth Council, they introduced various schemes that aimed to tackle the area's poor health and heightened levels of inequality.
 Their attempts at tackling food poverty included being part of a 2017 initiative that made Lambeth the first council to sign the Declaration on Sugar Reduction and Healthier Food; and in 2022 he, alongside other Lambeth colleagues, called on the Government to take greater action against food poverty.

-He was also involved in a series of measures introduced by Lambeth Council aimed at addressing LGBT+ health and wellbeing, and was a signatory to a letter addressing the Government’s negligence of LGBT+ health in the wake of the monkeypox outbreak.
+He was also involved in a series of measures introduced by Lambeth Council aimed at addressing LGBT+ health and wellbeing, and was a signatory to a letter addressing the Government's negligence of LGBT+ health in the wake of the monkeypox outbreak.
 Towards the end of his time at Lambeth Borough Council, he was also able to help secure £5 million towards health research funding in the borough.